 This program is designed specifically for in-house lawyers.
 It combines leading-edge business education with real-world legal leadership experience, so what you learn is immediately relevant to your role.

-- Delivered by the Rotman School of Management: Grounded in rigorous, executive-level business education.
+- Executive education delivered by the Rotman School of Management: Grounded in rigorous, executive-level business education.

-- Built for in-house lawyers: Focused on the realities of advising within organizations, not external practice.
+- Built exclusively for practising in-house lawyers: Focused on the realities of advising within organizations, not external practice.

 - Taught by faculty and experienced senior General Counsel: Bridging theory and practice.

-- Applied, not theoretical: Case-based learning, simulations, and discussion anchored in real-world challenges.
+- Applied learning: Case-based learning, simulations, and discussion anchored in real-world challenges.

-- A national peer network: Connect with in-house leaders across sectors and jurisdictions.
+- National peer network: Connect with in-house leaders across sectors and jurisdictions.

 Who this program is for